San Antonio, Texas

 Discover how to support and grow businesses in your community to enhance your reputation and revenue.
 Your commercial and industrial key accounts need special attention—the Key Accounts Certificate Program is designed to show you how to nurture strategic relationships and build trust and loyalty.
 Whether you plan to start a utility key accounts program or want to take your current program to the next level, this curriculum provides the skills, knowledge and tools for success.
 Join the program to learn from real-world examples, get tools and templates, practice skills, and network with public power peers from across the nation.

-Attendees in the Key Accounts Certificate Program will receive a copy of the Association's Key Accounts Field Manual and access to the Key Accounts Training Bundle, which includes post-course reference items, tools, and resources.
+Attendees in the Key Accounts Certificate Program will receive a copy of APPA's Key Accounts Field Manual and access to the Key Accounts Training Bundle, which includes post-course reference items, tools, and resources.

 Who Should Attend

 This program is designed for public power key account managers and representatives.
 Other utility staff involved in key accounts, or those looking for professional development credentials, will also benefit.

 To earn this certificate, participants must complete all requirements within a year of attending their last course in the certificate program curriculum.